AcquiredSupport/Acquired-iOS-MacOS/README.md

 ### General Failures

+Other than the ones detailed below, all other errors (for example, a parsing error from the Swift JsonDecoder) are just returned as standard Swift Errors.

 PaymentError.userCancelled
 PaymentError.MissingInformation(String)

-Other than the ones detailed below,

 ### Specific Failures
 When you get the PaymentData, we return an array of grouped response_code values returned in a PaymentAuthorizationError: